RayCulp/LibreOffice-Basic-Reference/docs/source/libreoffice-common/object-model/document-object/methods/supportsservice/supportsservice.rst

 Document.SupportsService method (LibreOffice common)
 =========================================================

-Determines whether the Documnt object is the type of LibreOffice document specified by the ``_ServiceName_`` parameter, for example a Calc spreadsheet, a Writer document or an Impress presentation.
+Determines whether the Document object is of the type specified by the ``_ServiceName_`` parameter, for example a Calc spreadsheet, a Writer document or an Impress presentation.

 Syntax
 ------